So you’re looking to earn extra money online.

 Why Start A Side-Hustle

-As with anything, it’s always important to know why you should do something in the first place.
+As with anything, it’s always important to know why to do something.

-The million dollar question is “why start a side-hustle?”
+The million-dollar question is, “Why to start a side-hustle?”

 What if you’re happy working in a job you love?

-So why go through the pain in building a side-hustle?
+So why go through the pain of building a side-hustle?

 Before You Start